 Throughout the program, you complete 7 core courses, 5 electives, and 2 capstone courses.
 Students may earn a graduate certificate in Health Management and Policy, Health Education and Promotion, Data Analytics or Epidemiology with their five elective courses.
 Students are not required to select a graduate certificate to complete and are able to select five elective courses to fulfill their degree requirements.

 Build Experience With Your Internship

 In completing your internship, you'll gain 240 hours of direct field experience under the supervision of faculty to gain additional real-world insights into public health that can build your résumé.
 If you're already working in your desired field, it's possible you can complete your internship with your current employer.

 Core (Foundation) Courses (21 credits)

-Applies statistical reasoning and methods in addressing, analyzing, and solving problems in public health, healthcare, and biomedical, clinical, and population-based research.
+Applies statistical reasoning and methods in addressing, analyzing, and solving problems in public health, healthcare, and biomedical, clinical and population-based research.
+Prerequisite: Algebra or equivalent.

 Addresses behavioral and social factors and theories related to individual and population health.